 What Are Obsessions?

-in the way."
+and "get in the way."
 They continue even though a person may try to ignore

 or forget about them.
-They are experienced as unpleasant and unwanted and may provoke
+They are experienced as unpleasant and unwanted

 The most common obsessions are concerns that objects or other people

-been left unlocked, appliances have been left on, important
+or windows have been left unlocked, appliances have been left on, important

 papers have been thrown away, mistakes have been made, and so

 Frightening thoughts about burglary, fire, and other losses often accompany

 thoughts concern accidents or unfortunate events that might occur unless

 one superstitiously repeats particular actions or thoughts to prevent

 the disaster.
-Other obsessions take the form of unwanted urges or impulses to do something
+Other obsessions take the form of unwanted urges or impulses

-of the ideas, thoughts, images, or impulses underlying obsessive
+many of the ideas, thoughts, images, or impulses underlying obsessive

 fears.
 Most of us are concerned about AIDS and other diseases, and

 What Are Compulsions?

-but sometimes are thought patterns that are performed to rid oneself of a disturbing
+but sometimes are thought patterns that are performed to rid oneself

-rituals become habitual, and the person with OCD often has difficulty control-ling them.
+habitual, and the person with OCD often has difficulty controlling

-to remove “contamination”; checking to prevent feared dangers such as
+cleaning to remove “contamination”; checking to prevent feared dangers

-from others that a feared event has not
+needing repeated reassurance from others that a feared event has not

 or cannot happen.
-Some compulsions are performed mentally without any behavioral manifestation.
+Some compulsions are performed mentally without

 Those who suffer from obsessions and compulsions vary widely in their